otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing/week-06-security-considerations.md

-1. What are the potential benefits of exposing an endpoints list, e.g., `/api/endpoints`?
+1. What are the potential benefits of exposing a list of available endpoints, e.g., `/api/endpoints`?

 2. What are the security risks of exposing `/api/endpoints` in a production environment?